Sebidev/Server_LCD-Display/README.md

 ```
 https://github.com/Sebidev/server_lcd-display
 ```
 Open VSCode and install PlatformIO.
-Open the repository as a project with PlatformIO and, if necessary, edit the platformio.ini file to suit the microcontroller you are using.
-And now just build the PlatformIO project and flash/upload it to your microcontroller.
+Open the repository as a project with PlatformIO and if necessary edit the platformio.ini file according to the microcontroller you are using.
+And now just build the PlatformIO project and flash the firmware on them microcontroller.

 ```
 pip install -r requirements.txt